rackerlabs/support-how-to/content/cloud-backup/update-the-rackspace-cloud-backup-agent.md

 before performing these steps.

 Because the Windows agent includes an automated updater, you should rarely need to update the Windows agent manually.
-This section provides different options to use if you perform need to manually update.
+This section provides different options to use if you need to manually update.

 #### Recommended method